 The Nairobi Serena Hotel is a member of Leading Hotels of the World.
 Weekend specials can be as low as $175 per night.
 You can book at the hotel’s site or through the various booking sites such as Travelocity.

-The 35 Serena hotels, resorts, safari lodges and camps, palaces and forts are located in East Africa (Kenya, Tanzania, Zanzibar, Rwanda, Uganda), Mozambique, and Southern Asia (Pakistan, Afghanistan and Tajikistan).
+The 35 Serena hotels, resorts, safari lodges and camps, palaces and forts are located in East Africa (Kenya, Tanzania, Zanzibar, Rwanda), where you go on a safari in Uganda, Mozambique, and Southern Asia (Pakistan, Afghanistan and Tajikistan).

 (Photos courtesy of the Nairobi Serena Hotel.
 On her most recent stay there, Susan McKee was on assignment for another publication.
 For her first visit, she was hosted by Kenya Tourism.
 All opinions expressed are her own.)